 Each student has a voice in the decision-making process about family outings, menus, household budgeting, and activities.
 They learn to contribute to household tasks: shopping, cooking, and laundry.
 In their free time, they hang out with other students and staff playing games, bonding with their horses, watching movies, making art or music, and reading books or journaling.
 Though clinically focused, Uinta’s family-style environment can become a healing home-away-from-home.

-A focus at Uinta is helping each girl develop a healthy self-identity.
-When a girl realizes her value, she can foster healthy relationships and set boundaries with others.
-Before coming to Uinta, most of our girls have relied on social media (Facebook, Twitter, YouTube, and blogs) as a false way to shape their identity and form relationships.
-It is our goal to help young women understand and normalize the impact that various forms of media have on their development and identity.
-As such, girls that have an understanding of their core issues and are beginning to enact various changes have the privilege of entering the world of social media
+A focus at Uinta is helping each student develop a healthy self-identity.
+Before coming to Uinta, most of our students relied on social media as a way to superficially shape their identity and form relationships.
+It is our goal to help teens and young adults understand and normalize the impact that various forms of media have on their development and identity.

-The young woman and her therapist will begin by evaluating previous postings on social media outlets.
-This is done to help the young woman process the messages she was presenting to the world and evaluate friendships and patterns related to acceptance and rejection.
-After this real time practice with her therapist a young woman will have the opportunity to engage in social media on her own with structure and monitoring.
-Over time, this structure and monitoring will be minimized as she shows she is able to manage social media outlets with a firm understanding of how she is portraying and feeling about herself.
+The student and their therapist begin by reflecting on previous postings on social media outlets.
+Together, they process the messages students are presenting to the world and discover their patterns related to acceptance or rejection.
+After this real-time practice with a therapist, students have the opportunity to re-engage with social media on their own with structure and monitoring.
+Over time, this structure and monitoring will be minimized as the student shows they are able to manage social media outlets with awareness of how they are portraying and feeling about themselves.